moby/moby/docs/sources/reference/builder.rst

 When used in the shell or exec formats, the ``CMD`` instruction sets the command to be executed when running the image.
-This is functionally equivalent to running ``docker commit -run '{"Cmd":
+This is functionally equivalent to running ``docker commit --run '{"Cmd":
 <command>}'`` outside the builder.

 If you use the *shell* form of the CMD, then the ``<command>`` will